How Much Does Fumigation Cost? (2024 Guide)

 Home Structure

 Unfortunately, insects do not contain themselves to the main area of a home.
 They’re happy to burrow away in attics, crawlspaces, and garages as well.
-Decks and porches are also frequent dwellings for insects such as termites, who devour wood.
-There is no way to contain fumigation to one area of the home: In order for the treatment to be effective, all areas of the home—including attached decks and porches—must be treated with the fumigation chemicals to avoid the risk of re-infestation.
+Decks and porches are also frequent dwellings for insects such as termites, which devour wood.
+In order for the treatment to be effective, all areas of the home—including attached decks and porches—must be treated with the fumigation chemicals to avoid the risk of re-infestation.
 The more complex the structure of the home is, the more expensive the fumigation will be, especially if technicians have to create access to closed-off areas that don’t have open airflow.

 Infestation Type

-What kind of pests need to be eradicated?
-Termites are one.
-Because they can easily travel anywhere in the home that provides a food source, and because the damage they cause can be so catastrophic to the structural integrity of the home, termite fumigation is common—since this type of infestation can be widespread, though, the cost of termite fumigation can reach up to $8,000.
+There are several types of pests that may require fumigation.
+Termites can easily travel anywhere in the home that provides a food source, and because the damage they cause can be so catastrophic to the structural integrity of the home, termite fumigation is common.
+Since this type of infestation can be widespread, the cost of termite fumigation can reach up to $8,000.
 Homeowners can learn what termites look like to determine whether this is the type of pest they have or whether something else has made itself at home—for example, identifying termite droppings can help the homeowner understand the type of infestation they’re dealing with.

-Bed bugs are another type of insect that sometimes requires fumigation, not because of the damage they cause or because of the dangers they pose but because of their resistance to other methods of removal.
+Bed bugs may also require fumigation, not because of the damage they cause or because of the dangers they pose but because of their resistance to other methods of removal.
 Bed bug fumigation costs are relatively high because of the volume of bed bugs that can be present in an infestation and the need to hire one of the best bed bug exterminators rather than attempting DIY pest control.
-Powder-post beetles also require fumigation experts; they lay their eggs in wood, and the damage is caused as the hatched larvae eat their way out; by the time they’re discovered, they’ve already done significant damage.

 Ants$1,500 to $4,000